asdf-format/asdf/docs/asdf/arrays.rst

 Arrays
 ======

+Much of ASDF's power and convenience comes from its ability to represent multidimensional array data.
+The :mod:`asdf` Python package provides native support for :mod:`numpy` arrays.

 Saving arrays
 -------------

 Beyond the basic data types of dictionaries, lists, strings and numbers, the most important thing ASDF can save is arrays.
-It's as simple as putting a Numpy array somewhere in the tree.
-Here, we save an 8x8 array of random floating-point numbers.
-Note that the YAML part contains information about the structure (size and data type) of the array, but the actual array content is in a binary block.
+It's as simple as putting a :mod:`numpy` array somewhere in the tree.
+Here, we save an 8x8 array of random floating-point numbers (using `numpy.random.rand`).
+Note that the resulting YAML data contains information about the structure (size and data type) of the array, but the actual array content is in a binary block.

 .. runcode::